KuligKamil/kuligkamil.github.io/_drafts/embracing-systematic-conference-attendance.md

 Why Embracing Systematic Conference Attendance Is a Game-Changer

 Pros:
-* Get a lot of knowleage.
+* Get a lot of knowledge.

 * If you are the fan to watch conference like me.
-  Totally different expirence than watch it from home.
+  Totally different experience than watch it from home.
   It's like watch concert on youtube.
   You don't get same vibe, energy, understating of problem, reaction from peoples.